 A separate policy exists for Post-baccalaureate credential students.

-To better inform students about the requirements, content and methodology of the university’s graduate curricula, all faculty teaching graduate courses will distribute a written syllabus to each student in the course and/or post it online no later than the second week of classes.
-The syllabus should contain at least the following information:
+To better inform students about the requirements, content, and methodology of the university’s curricula, all faculty teaching classes will distribute a written syllabus to each student in the class and/or post it online no later than the first class meeting.

 - A brief list or summary of topics or projects covered

-- Grading criteria including whether or not the plus/minus system will be used
+- Grading criteria including whether the plus/minus system will be used.

 - CSUN email address

 - Campus phone number if applicable